martin-banks/array-mirror/README.md

 # 2D Array Mirror

-This is a sandbox/challenge project in preparation for future project.
+This is a sandbox/challenge project in preparation for the [Camera Mirror](https://github.com/martin-banks/image-symetrifier) project where this is used to create symetrical images from a live webcam feed.

 ## The challenge